Request more information about the aircraft mechanic program by clicking on the links below:

 Students Enrolled in the Aircraft Mechanic Program

 Get more details below regarding enrollment, academics, and school demographics.
-University of Alaska Fairbanks has offered the following programs for students:
+University of Alaska Fairbanks offers a less than two-year award program in aircraft mechanic.

 Other schools offering Aircraft Mechanic Programs in Alaska